haskell/haskell-ide-engine/README.md

 git checkout hie-0.1.0.0
 git submodule update --init
 ```
-Then you can run stack install:
+Then you can run `stack install`:

 ```bash
 stack --stack-yaml=stack-8.0.2.yaml install
 ```

-#### *All* available GHC versions
+#### Install *all* available GHC versions

+This is the simplest approach as it will install all GHC versions to match against any project versions you might have.

 *Warning*: Requires 20+ GB of space and potentially more than 2 hours to install, so please be patient!

 This will:

-* install all supported GHC versions
+* install all supported GHC versions (8.2.1 - 8.6.2)
 * name them as expected by the VS Code plugin
-* build a local hoogle database
+* build local hoogle docs for each version

 For this you need the `make` tool (on Windows, see the further advice below).
 Use the command: